Skip to main content

 Deleted the namespace and pod

-Consider a scenario where you have an Astra Trident managed namespace (NVMe persistent volume) attached to a pod.
+Consider a scenario where you have a Trident managed namespace (NVMe persistent volume) attached to a pod.
 If you delete the namespace directly from the ONTAP backend, the unstaging process gets stuck after you attempt to delete the pod.
 This scenario does not impact the Kubernetes cluster or other functioning.

 Workaround